RatchagreeA/009_Exercise_Tracker/README.md

     - MongoDB

 ## Features
-1. Create new user by fill Create a New User form.
+1. Fill out the Create a New User form to create a new user.
-2. Add activities by fill Add exercises form.
+2. Fill out the exercise form to add activities.
-3. Get all user information by send GET request to /api/users.
+3. Get all user information by sending a GET request to /api/users.
-4. Get exercise log by send GET request to /api/users/:\_id/logs.
+4. Get an exercise log by sending a GET request to /api/users/:\_id/logs.
   **GET /api/users/:_id/logs?[from][&to][&limit]**
   **[ ]** = optional
   **from, to** = dates (yyyy-mm-dd); **limit** = number